Skip to Main Content

 In-Text (Parenthetical) Citation Basics

-When you paraphrase or directly quote another author’s work in your paper, APA format requires the use of in-text citations, also called parenthetical citations.
-These citations include the author’s last name and the year of publication for the source, e.g. (Smith, 2008).
-When using a direct quotation, the page number is also included (preceded by “p.”), as in the following examples.
+When you directly quote or paraphrase another author’s work in your paper, APA format requires the use of in-text citations, also called parenthetical citations.
+These citations include the author’s last name and the source's publication year (e.g. Smith, 2008).
+When using a direct quotation, also include the page number (preceded by "p." for a single page or "pp." for multiple pages), as in the following examples.

 Direct quotation with author’s name as part of the narrative: